urbit/docs/docs/hall/new-gall.md

 This document is complemented by the source code of applications that use the new Gall model (like [Hall](https://github.com/urbit/arvo/blob/master/app/hall.hoon)), but doesn't require it.
 Code snippets will be provided where useful.
 Some knowledge of Hoon and the functioning of Hoon apps is assumed.

-New Gall has not yet fully solidified.
-As such, structure and naming are tentative to change.
+New `%gall` has not yet fully solidified.
+As such, its structure and naming are tentative.

 ## Table of contents